jeelsoni3/jeelsoni3/README.md

 # Greetings from Jeel :)

 - A passionate Self-taught Student.
-- Currently working on Python...
-- Learning Data Analysis, AI/ML..
+- Currently studying Data Science at IIT Guwahati.

 ## Skills